JetBrains/compose-multiplatform/examples/todoapp-lite/README.md

 Supported targets: Android, Desktop and iOS.

+## Setting up your development environment

+To setup the environment, please consult these [instructions](https://github.com/JetBrains/compose-multiplatform-template#setting-up-your-development-environment).

 ## How to run

-Choose a run configuration for an appropriate target in IDE and run it.
+Choose a run configuration for an appropriate target in Android Studio and run it.

 ![run-configurations.png](run-configurations.png)

-To run on iOS device, please correct `TEAM_ID` value in `iosApp/Configuration/Config.xcconfig` with your Apple Team ID.
-Alternatively, you may setup signing within XCode opening `iosApp/iosApp.xcworkspace` and then using "Signing & Capabilities" tab of `iosApp` target.

-Then choose **iosApp** configuration in IDE and run it.

 ## Run on desktop via Gradle